saverecs/SaverECS/README.md

 Mathematical Representation
 ==============================
 Mathematical formulae to represent closed-loop system flow in SMT format is explained here.
 Due to space constraints, we could not show an example SMT formation in paper.
-So here we demonstrate the generated SMT formula for the plant flow equations of a DC Motor system [refer this work](https://dl.acm.org/doi/10.1145/2883817.2883819).
-This DC Motor system has two states (x), i.e. angular velocity (angVal) and armature current (i), being controlled by a PI controller using a control variable (u) i.e. voltage.
-The goal of the PI controller is to reduce the error in plant output, caused by bounded additive noise introduced (w) while running .
+So here we demonstrate the generated SMT formula for the plant flow equations of a **DC Motor** system [(refer this work)](https://dl.acm.org/doi/10.1145/2883817.2883819).
+This DC Motor system has two *states (x)*, i.e. **angular velocity (angVal)** and **armature current (i)**, being controlled by a PI controller using a *control variable (u)* i.e. **voltage**.
+The goal of the PI controller is to reduce the error in plant output, caused by **bounded additive noise introduced (w)** while running .

-- [The presented SMT-LIB2 format of the formula contains Plant and Controller flow during the first sampling instance. gt and lt are to variables denoting global time and local time of the system.
+- Note: The presented SMT-LIB2 format of the formula contains Plant and Controller flow during the first sampling instance. **gt** and **lt** are to variables denoting global time and local time of the system.
 The *first suffix i.e. 0* introduced in each variable corresponds to the *first iteration/sampling period*.
 The second suffix i.e. *0 or t* corresponds to *flow of the variables*, eg. `angVal_0_0` and `angVal_0_t`  are values of angular velocity at the start of the zeroth iteration and at the end of the zeroth iteration respectively.]